 - Experience with version control, such as Git

-Most backend developers and those working on the backend team have formal training in one way or another.
-AKA a computer science (CS) degree.
+Most back-end developers have formal training in one way or another including a computer science (CS) degree.

-Compared to front-end developers, back-end developers may have to do more abstraction.
+Back-end developers may have to do more abstraction than front-end developers.
 They could be data mining, writing abstract algorithms, and so forth.
-That's why a formal CS degree comes in handy.
+That's why a formal CS degree is important.

-Nevertheless, if you're beyond your college years, there are both in-person courses (or boot camps) and online options available to prepare you for a career in backend development.
+Nevertheless, if you're beyond your college years, there are both in-person courses (or boot camps) as well as online options available to prepare you for a career in back-end development.

 - General Assembly has a 10-week backend development course